 Fight for your rights when charged with aggravated assault with a deadly weapon

 In Arizona, aggravated assault with a deadly weapon is a very severe crime.
 Being convicted of aggravated assault with a deadly weapon can have far-reaching consequences for the rest of your life.
-If you are charged with assault accusations, you must choose an aggravated assault with a deadly weapon attorney in Phoenix, AZ, who will fight for your legal rights, such as Snader Law Firm.
+If you are charged with assault accusations, you must choose a deadly weapon aggravated assault lawyer in Phoenix, AZ, who will fight for your legal rights, such as Snader Law Firm.

 Snader Law Firm is a reputable law firm located in Phoenix, Arizona, serving clients in the area for many years.
 The firm’s primary area of practice is criminal defense.

 If you are facing criminal charges for aggravated assault with a deadly weapon in Phoenix, AZ, we can help.
-We offer a free case evaluation to discuss your case and provide you with an honest assessment of your legal options.
+Contact us for a free case evaluation to discuss your case and provide you with an honest assessment of your legal options.

 Why Do I Need an Aggravated Assault with a Deadly Weapon Attorney in Phoenix, AZ?